Neurosoft | Cybersecurity, Technology and Field Services

 • Standardized Approach Across Member States

-Board members are accountable under the NIS2 directive but may lack cybersecurity expertise.
+Board members are accountable under the NIS 2 directive but may lack cybersecurity expertise.
 How can organizations empower them to fulfill oversight responsibilities while keeping them engaged and informed without overwhelming technical details?

-To empower board members under the NIS2 directive, organizations should offer clear, risk-focused cybersecurity briefings that translate technical threats into their business implications, enabling stakeholders to make informed decisions and allocate resources effectively.
+To empower board members under the NIS 2 directive, organizations should offer clear, risk-focused cybersecurity briefings that translate technical threats into their business implications, enabling stakeholders to make informed decisions and allocate resources effectively.
 How can organizations achieve this?

 • Board Members’ Empowerment: Regular executive training and company-wide cybersecurity workshops can enhance board members’ understanding without overwhelming participants with technical jargon.
 Additionally, simulated cyber incident exercises (tabletop) can clarify their governance and crisis management roles and enhance their proactive engagement in cybersecurity oversight.